wlcosta/wlcosta.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Some publicly available results from this project.
+From left to right, we have <a href="https://github.com/vita-epfl/looking/tree/main">Looking</a>, which we briefly tested as proof-of-concept but did not follow through due to licensing questions.
 </div>